JCPTrevillian/JCPTrevillian/README.md

 <details>
   <summary><h4>:book: My Life Changing Journey into Tech  (everyone loves a great background story!)</h4></summary>
   I was a State of California Registered Dental Assistant who worked my way up through every role in the dental office to General Manager.
 I was responsible for multiple locations for an oral surgery practice.
-I also owned and managed an incorporated small business.
+I also owned and managed an incorporated small business.<br>

   <br>